permutationlock/simple_web_game_server/README.md

 connections and messages, multiple threads may handle processing server actions, and the game update loop may update the independent games in parallel.

+####Latency and performance

-**Note on latency and performance:** Currently most web browser are restricted to only use the TCP based WebSocket protocol for client-server socket communication, [see this article for a nice explanation](https://gafferongames.com/post/why_cant_i_send_udp_packets_from_a_browser/).
+Currently most web browser are restricted to only use the TCP based WebSocket protocol for client-server socket communication, [see this article for a nice explanation](https://gafferongames.com/post/why_cant_i_send_udp_packets_from_a_browser/).
 Because of this restriction, the design of the server assumes that most games